 Understanding and treating PTSD

 Welcome to Priory Bitesize.
-This month we spoke to Dr Angela Marston, Sessional Therapist at The Priory Wellbeing Centre Southampton.
-We discussed the mental health condition Post-Traumatic Stress Disorder, otherwise known as PTSD.
+This month we spoke to Dr Angela Marston, Therapist at Priory Wellbeing Centre Southampton.
+We discussed the mental health condition post-traumatic stress disorder, otherwise known as PTSD.

 PTSD is a psychiatric condition that may be suffered if an individual experiences a particularly traumatic occurrence outside normal experience.
 The condition can cause significant distress in a person's life and can interfere with one's ability to go about normal everyday tasks.
 PTSD can also affect an individual’s ability to maintain relationships, concentrate on work and in some cases, interact with their environment and those around them.